oceanprotocol/list-purgatory/policies/guide-to-submitting-a-dmca-takedown-notice.md

 3. **Identify the material that you allege is infringing the copyrighted work listed in item #2, above.** It is important to be as specific as possible in your identification.
 This identification needs to be reasonably sufficient to permit OPF to locate the material.
 At a minimum, this means that you should include the URL to the material allegedly infringing your copyright.
 If you allege that less than a whole data asset infringes, identify the specific file(s) that you allege infringe.
 If you allege that all of the content at a data asset URL infringes, please be explicit about that as well.

-4. **Explain what the affected user would need to do in order to remedy the infringement.** Again, specificity is important.
-When we pass your complaint along to the user, this will tell them what they need to do in order to avoid having the rest of their content disabled.
-Does the user just need to add a statement of attribution?
-Do they need to delete certain lines within their code, or entire files?
-Of course, we understand that in some cases, all of a user's content may be alleged to infringe and there's nothing they could do short of deleting it all.
-If that's the case, please make that clear as well.

-5. **Provide your contact information.** Include your email address, name, telephone number and physical address.
+4. **Provide your contact information.** Include your email address, name, telephone number and physical address.

-6. **Provide contact information, if you know it, for the alleged infringer.** Usually this will be satisfied by providing the OPF username associated with the allegedly infringing content.
+5. **Provide contact information, if you know it, for the alleged infringer.** Usually this will be satisfied by providing the OPF username associated with the allegedly infringing content.
 But there may be cases where you have additional knowledge about the alleged infringer.
 If so, please share that information with us.

-7. **Include the following statement: "I have a good faith belief that use of the copyrighted materials described above on the infringing web pages is not authorized by the copyright owner, or its agent, or the law.
+6. **Include the following statement: "I have a good faith belief that use of the copyrighted materials described above on the infringing web pages is not authorized by the copyright owner, or its agent, or the law.
 I have taken fair use into consideration."**

-8. **Also include the following statement: "I swear, under penalty of perjury, that the information in this notification is accurate and that I am the copyright owner, or am authorized to act on behalf of the owner, of an exclusive right that is allegedly infringed."**
+7. **Also include the following statement: "I swear, under penalty of perjury, that the information in this notification is accurate and that I am the copyright owner, or am authorized to act on behalf of the owner, of an exclusive right that is allegedly infringed."**

-9. **Include your physical or electronic signature.**
+8. **Include your physical or electronic signature.**

 ### Complaints about Anti-Circumvention Technology